hslayers/hslayers-ng/projects/hslayers-server/README.md

 `OAUTH2_CALLBACK_URL=http://localhost:8087/callback` - OAuth2 successful authentication callback endpoint (served by the Layman Auth Client)
 `CORS_WHITELIST=["http://localhost:4200", "https://hub.lesprojekt.cz"]` - origins allowed to use the Layman Auth Client for authentication

+The client can be configured for any Layman instance.
+If your application runs in the same domain as the client, OAuth2 identity provider authorization form will appear in modal window.
+If the application runs in different domain (or localhost), authorization form will open in a new window.

 ## Installation